SureshSubedii/frontend-assignment/DOCS.md

 - Go to the root folder, then open the terminal
 - In the terminal, type npm install
 - After the installation type 'npm run dev' in the terminal to run the application
-- The application will be hoster on localhost:5173
+- The application will be hosted on localhost:5173

 # Live Demo URL
 https://onlinestore-sureshsubedii.vercel.app